 - Elks National Foundation Scholarships

+The Elks National Foundation will award 500 four-year scholarships to the highest-rated applicants in the 2019 competition.
 Open to any high school senior who is a US Citizen.
 Applicants need not be related to a member of the Elks.
 College students are not eligible to apply.
 Applicants must be citizens of the United States on the date their applications are signed; permanent legal resident status does not qualify.
 Male and female students compete separately.
-Applicants will be judged on scholarship, leadership, and financial need.
-The top 20 MVS finalists will attend the Most Valuable Student Leadership Weekend in Chicago to interview for the top awards of $50,000, $40,000 and $30,000.
-The remaining 14 finalists will receive $20,000 each.
-The 480 other deserving national finalists will receive $4,000 scholarships to support their college education.
+Ranging from $1,000 per year to $12,500 per year, Most Valuable Student scholarships are for students pursuing a four-year degree, on a full-time basis (minimum of 12 semester hours), in a U.S. college or university.
+All scholarships are in the form of certificates of award conditional upon the full-time enrollment of the winner in an accredited U.S. college or university.
 More information available here.

 Open to a high school senior who is the child or grandchild of an Elks member.
 250 students who exhibit the values of the Elks National Foundation will be awarded a $4,000 scholarship to support their college education.
 More info available here.